richdayandnight/hugo-site/content/posts/a-simple-tutorial-on-how-to-document-your-python-project-using-sphinx-and-rinohtype.md

 Rinohtype, paired with Sphinx offers a modern alternative to [LaTeX](http://en.wikipedia.org/wiki/LaTeX) .
 It provides a Sphinx backend that allows generating professionally typeset PDF documents (Machiels).

-### In this tutorial, I’ll be using Sphinx and Rinohtype to produce an HTML and PDF documentation files respectively to a simple API project I wrote that manages a list of Teacher records ([Github Project Link](https://github.com/richdayandnight/Tutorial_SimpleTeacherAPI)) .
+### In this tutorial, I’ll be using Sphinx and Rinohtype to produce an HTML and PDF documentation files respectively to a simple API project I wrote that manages a list of Teacher records. ([Github Project Link](https://github.com/richdayandnight/Tutorial_SimpleTeacherAPI))

 1. Clone the project and delete/move the docs folder so you may follow me in creating the new documentation.
 2. Go to the root directory of the project.